mahuntington/python_sql/python/lessons/python_2.md

 ```

 - `__init__` is a function that gets called when a new object is created.
 Make sure you use two underscores on either side of the `init` or it will break!
-- `self` is the object that's created
+- `self` is the object that's created.
+It's required for all methods

 ## Have a class inherit from another